vijinho/beautifully-simple-static-blog/README.md

 it does the job perfectly for my needs.
 For simplicity and ease-of-learning, and following the single-file Bottle design, all of the main web code lives in one file, [app.py](app.py)

-If you're looking for a full-featured, well-written static file generator then I would highly recommend [acrylamid](http://posativ.org/acrylamid/) over this project.

-However if you want a starting-point for your own experiments in making websites and static sites in Python, this isn't the worst place that you could start.

 Check the [TODO.md](docs/TODO.md) or [ROADMAP.md](docs/ROADMAP.md)
 to see what's left to do and if you make some [CHANGES.md](docs/CHANGES.md) I'll be